JohnTwenty/Projects/Derelict/Rules/docs/SRD.md

 If there are insufficient cells meeting this condition for placement, the additional aliens that cannot be placed are forfeited.
 Aliens are also forfeited if placing them would increase the number of aliens on the board above 22.

 When the involuntary reveal(s) are complete, the game continues from where it left off.

+## Blip Entry Action

+Blips or aliens placed on cells with 'lurk' tokens may be activated, at which point their have an available move action is to move to the closest cell marked with an alien_entry token.
+This move option does not require that there be an unobstructed path to thecell with the alien_entry token.
+This is choice is offered to players as a move type action costing 1 AP.
+They may then use their remaining AP to perform any other action available to blips.

 ## Guard Action